PierreSenellart/provsql/doc/TODO/case-studies.md

   candidate outputs, `choose` models the alternatives as mutually exclusive in the provenance circuit (analogous to `repair_key`'s role in CS5, but for derived rather than ingested data).

+## Priorities

+1. **Quick wins on existing case studies** : the single-bullet additions to CS1 and CS3, and the small CS5 additions, can land independently and immediately close coverage gaps in `feature-coverage.md`.
+2. **Larger CS2 / CS4 extensions** : CS2 grows by five bullets and CS4
+   adds a UPDATE / `undo` round-trip.
+These are the biggest single-CS coverage wins.
+3. **CS6** : blocked on the upstream features (UDFs, aggregate joins, `choose`) landing in ProvSQL; revisit when those ship.